mitsarapark/object_detection_edge_compute_on_jetson_nano_2GB/README.md

 # This section will do on your DESTOP
 ## please cd PC directory to do next step

-# Before you run my code i must to download all the dataset I use
+# Before you run my code you must to download all the dataset that I use
 1.COCO2017 dataset for retrain yolov8n model you can down load with this link https://www.kaggle.com/datasets/awsaf49/coco-2017-dataset